Ten Reasons to Braze Your Application

 There are a variety of reliable metal joining methods.
 Why choose to braze your application as opposed to any other method of joining?
 Evaluating the appropriateness of brazing for your metal joining application requires consideration of the part’s end service requirements, such as corrosion resistance and stress level the part will encounter.
 Before you choose brazing, consider the following:

-- Do your base metals have a melt point in excess of 1000°?
+- Do your base metals have a melting point in excess of 1000°?
 Brazing occurs at temperatures between 840°F and 2300°F; base metals need appropriately high melt points.

 - Is your assembly design conducive to brazing?
 Faying surfaces must overlap a distance of at least 3x the thickness of the thinnest member being joined (sometimes called the 3T rule), and joint clearances approximately .003 inches or less.
 This design will result in the brazed joint being as strong or stronger than the base metals.